ASAE ForesightWorks Drivers of Change: Workforce and Workplace

 Disability Inclusion

-Evolving public recognition of disability will require greater accessibility and inclusivity in the workplace and beyond.
-Gaining ground is the concept that disability and ability are not a binary but instead a spectrum, with every individual’s physical, behavioral, and cognitive traits falling on multiple points along that spectrum.
-The number of workers who are disabled will increase and broaden expectations for accessible products, solutions, and environments.
-Organizations will need to navigate a complex and evolving terrain of expectations and rules.
+As public recognition of disability evolves, there will be a greater demand for accessibility and inclusivity in the workplace and beyond.
+The idea that disability and ability exist on a spectrum, with individuals’ physical, behavioral, and cognitive traits varying widely, is gaining acceptance.
+The increasing number of workers with disabilities will expand expectations for accessible products, solutions, and environments.
+Organizations will need to adapt to a complex and changing landscape of expectations and regulations.

 Diversity, Equity, and Inclusion

 American society and workplaces will continue to grow more diverse, equitable, and inclusive as values evolve and younger generations increase their share in the demographic mix.
-This will occur against a backdrop of social and political polarization—with the workplace as a primary arena in which contending views collide and issues are worked out.
-To meet these challenges, inclusion and equity efforts should be treated as a systemic priority, supported by a new generation of tools and processes.
+This will occur against a backdrop of social and political polarization, with the workplace serving as a primary arena where differing views collide and issues are addressed.
+To meet these challenges, inclusion and equity efforts should be treated as systemic priorities, supported by a new generation of tools and processes.

 More Human Humans